Prateek-Yashaswi/data-structures/src/ds/linkedList/doubly/readme.md

 Deleting at an index: Zero Based Indexing
 Printing using next pointer:	1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7 -> 8 -> 9 ->
 Printing using prev pointer:	9 <- 8 <- 7 <- 6 <- 5 <- 4 <- 3 <- 2 <- 1 <-

+Doubly Linked List with only 1 element
+Printing using next pointer:	1 ->
+Printing using prev pointer:	1 <-

+EMPTY LIST
 ```